JasonBock/BenchmarkInvestigations/README.md

 # BenchmarkInvestigations

 A random collection of performance tests I've done using [Benchmark.NET](https://benchmarkdotnet.org/).
 To be **very** clear, please, do **not** take these tests and their results and make incorrect conclusions.
 Meaning, just because my tests show that technique `A` is better than `B`, it doesn't mean that is a global truism.
+The `results.md` file contains results for each test, but again, take that information as it is, and don't necessarily use that data to make sweeping, production-level changes in your code.

 Following are brief descriptions of each set of tests.